StuyPulse/team694.github.io/about/mentors/woodieflowers/jeanne/index.md

 are all the subtle things that become part of them, like team work.
 When they don't realize they are learning, they learn more.”

-Jeanne's involvement goes beyond Stuypulse.
+Jeanne's involvement goes beyond StuyPulse.
 Not only has she recruited many new mentors for rookie teams, but when Jeanne heard that the Steel Hawks did not have a programming mentor, she began assisting them as well.